GSA/digitalgov.gov/content/resources/federal-web-council.md

 ## Membership

 Participating agencies include the 24 [Chief Financial Officers (CFO) Act](https://cfo.gov/about/) agencies, and other select federal agencies that provide high-impact services to the public and federal agencies.
-Membership is invitation-only, and is comprised of senior level federal agency web or digital directors that are appointed by their agencies.
+Membership is invitation-only, and is comprised of senior level federal agency Directors of Web/Digital who are appointed by their agencies.

-All federal employees working on web and digital services are encouraged to join and participate in the [Web Content Managers Forum](https://digital.gov/communities/web-content-managers/) or any of the other [Digital.gov communities of practice](https://digital.gov/communities/).
+All federal employees working on web and digital services are encouraged to join and participate in the [Web Managers Community](https://digital.gov/communities/web-content-managers/) or any of the other [Digital.gov communities of practice](https://digital.gov/communities/).

 ## Leadership

-The Web Council is led by two co-chairs; one from the U.S. General Services Administration (GSA) as the sponsoring agency, and the other from one of the member agencies.
+The Web Council is led by two co-chairs, one from the U.S. General Services Administration (GSA), and the other from the Department of Homeland Security (DHS).
+GSA sponsors the Council, and DHS coordinates governmentwide digital communications for large-scale emergency response efforts.

-- [**Rachel Flagg**](mailto:rachel.flagg@gsa.gov) — Content Strategist at GSA’s Office of Government-wide Policy (OGP)
+- [**Marina Fox**](mailto:marina.fox@gsa.gov) — Sr. Digital Government Advisor in the Digital Strategy Division at GSA’s Office of Government-wide Policy (OGP)
 - [**Matthew Harmon**](mailto:matthew.harmon@hq.dhs.gov) — Director of Web Communications at the U.S. Department of Homeland Security (DHS), Office of Public Affairs

 ---